NiklasPhabian/dissertation/C2_Software.md

 STARELite[^STARELite] and PostSTARE[^PostSTARE] are SQLite and PostgreSQL STARE extensions allowing us to perform a subset of STARE-based geospatial operations within the relational databases SQLite and PostgreSQL.
 STARELite/PostSTARE allow converting conventional representations of locations specified as latitude and longitude table columns or as *WKB blobs* (used by SpatiaLite, GeoPackages, and PostGIS) of points or polygons to their STARE representation.
 They can further perform spatial relation tests, allowing STARE-based spatial joins of tables.

 Ample use of STARELite is cataloging volumes of remote sensing granules that researchers often possess in their local storage.
 This application uses STARELite to determine subsets of granules intersecting arbitrary ROIs.
 Further, STARELite can be used for the inverse search problem: Determining all spatially coincident granules of an individual granule.
-STARELite and STAREMaster may leverage other components of the STARE ecosystem; namely STARE sidecars, which hold the trixel index values of each IFOV and a set of trixels representing the cover of each granule; STAREMaster, which is used to generate STARE sidecar files; and STAREPandas, used to load data into the databases.
+STARELite and STAREMaster may leverage other components of the STARE ecosystem; namely STARE sidecars, which hold the trixel index values of each iFOV and a set of trixels representing the cover of each granule; STAREMaster, which is used to generate STARE sidecar files; and STAREPandas, used to load data into the databases.